 Price might be the most important factor for you to consider when deciding whether you should rent or buy a shipping container.

 Buying a shipping container will have a high initial cost, but the benefits will be that you own the container outright, can use it for as long as you need, and can possibly sell it when you no longer need it.
 Containers are very sturdy structures made with high quality material, so they can last years without any considerable decrease in resale value.
-Here’s what you need to look for when buying a second hand or a new container
+Take a look at our guides for what you need to look for when buying a second hand or a new container.

 Renting a shipping container may be more cost effective if you only need it for a short amount of time.
 Container suppliers usually have a weekly hire cost, and you will likely need to pay for delivery and removal.
 Read our guide to renting a container, which includes our pricing information.